Are you interested in doing your thesis with us?

 Understanding environmental change

-• Causal interactions between biodiversity and environmental change (e.g., due to agriculture, climate change)
+• Interactions between biodiversity and environmental change (e.g., due to agriculture)

-• The impacts of biodiversity change on human well being (e.g., related to food security)
+• Impacts of biodiversity change on human well being (e.g., related to food security)

-• The impact of synergies between biased data inputs (.e.g., data gaps, quality issues) on our knowledge of biodiversity
+• Impacts of biased in data (e.g., gaps, quality issues) on change analyses

 Picture1.png